 Web 3.0 will completely change how the social network works.
 With the use of blockchain, it will not be possible for social platforms to be limited in any way.
 Anyone can join irrespective of their geographical limitations.

-With Web 3.0 social networks, the complete landscape will change.
-Platforms such as Sapien, Steemit, Sola, Indorse, onG.Social, PROPS Project, Yours, etc. looks promising.
+With Web 3.0 social networks, the complete landscape will change—platforms such as Sapien, Steemit, Sola, Indorse, onG.Social, PROPS Project, Yours, etc., looks promising.
 All of them utilize blockchain and next-generation technologies such as artificial intelligence.
-Let’s list few of them below.
+Let’s list a few of them below.

 Social Network Web 3.0 Examples

-Sola: Sola not only use blockchain but also uses advanced technology such as AI to create a hybrid of social network and media.
-It spreads useful information to the readers according to their preference all with the help of AI algorithms.
-This way users get what they want, and that too high-quality content.
+Sola: Sola uses blockchain A.I. to create a hybrid of social networks and media.
+It spreads useful information to the readers according to their preference, all with the help of A.I. algorithms.
+This way, users get what they want, and that too high-quality content.

 These conclude the listing of social networks Web 3.0 websites.
-All these examples fit right into the Web 3.0 definitions.
+All these Web 3.0 app examples fit right into the Web 3.0 definition.

 Benefits of decentralized social networks